• Skip to main content

 Decide how many rounds you wish to play, or set a time limit.

 Need printable instructions?
-Find the form at the bottom of this post.
+Fill out the form at the bottom of this post and we'll send them right to you!

 Threes are worth zero points.
 All other numbers are face value.